allan-gounden/how-to-secure-your-win11-pc/README.md

 <h3>Annotations:</h3>

  - Personal recommendations are only personal recommendations.
-Nothing more!

  - DO NOT OVERCLOCK YOUR PC (AMD PBO should be safe.
 With AGESA 1.2.0.5 you can also use a higher InfinityFabric and memory clock.
 Do not overclock your memory any further [the memory training should now be good enough].
 But do not overdo it).
 Keep your PC in the specifications.
 Electrical engineers now what they are doing.
 Programmers of bioses often do not seem to know what they are doing or more reasonable it must be the marketing department! :)